 ADHD is a neurobehavioral condition that involves challenges such as inattentiveness, impulsivity, and/or hyperactivity.
-You may have difficulty managing your emotions, and enduring the endless frustration of raising kids with ADHD and related challenges.
+You may have difficulty managing your emotions and enduring the frustration managing your relationships.
 The sheer force of your resilience and originality enables you to get by.
-At the same time, you’re overwhelmed by too many commitments, last minute deadlines, strained relationships, a sense of underachievement and guilt, and relentless stress.
+At the same time, you’re overwhelmed by too many commitments, last minute deadlines, strained relationships, a sense of underachievement, and relentless stress.

 Does this sound like you or someone you love?

 - I have a lot of creative ideas, but my racing thoughts shut me down.

 - My mind wanders to more interesting things than what I need to be doing.

 - I’m overwhelmed by the chaos in my life.
 I feel out of control.

 - I can’t wrap my head around large projects.
 I put them off until the deadline is looming.

 - I can over-focus and get stuck, making it difficult for me to move forward.

 - I’m constantly misplacing my keys and my phone, especially when I’m scrambling to get out the door.

 - I know I have to decide about letting go of things, but everything is so important and meaningful to me.